copious-world/extra-file-class/README.md

 # extra-file-class

-A node.js file operations class with methods wrapping fs/promises
+A node.js file operations class with methods wrapping fs/promises.
+Adds methods and options for caching, directory caching, path compilation.

+>***This module may serve as a drop-in replacement for fs/promises.***

-This module provides two classes with methods that make some file operations simple to use.
+Otherwise, this module provides several classes with methods that make some file operations simple to use.

-The first classes provide simple wrappers.
-While the second class provides wrappers that also keep data in memory under the aegis of a caching object.
-The caching object may be configured.
+* **FileOperations** -- An extension of fs/promsises
+* **FileOperationsCache** -- An extension of th class FileOperations with caching
+* **DirectoryCache** -- A class object that manages objects stored in directories
+* **PathManager** -- A drop-in replacement for node.js path module with path syntax extensions and path mapping.

+> Version 1.0.0 adds support for web page files as well.
+These modules are accessible via roll-up. [(See below)](#web-fs)
+>
+> Aliases for methods named as in `fs-extra` are provided for asynchronous cases.
+>

 > Also, since 0.9.18, fs and fs/promsises are accessible via this class. [(See below)](#access-fs)